NeoSoul01/NeoSoul01.github.io/_posts/2025-03-20-cs50-week-6-reflections.md

 main()
 ```

-Look at the `count_Letter` function, that is the key to figuring out this whole damn problem set, they told us to count letters but didn't give us any clue to that how to identify letters.
+Look at the `count_Letter` function, that is the key to figuring out this whole damn problem set, they told us to count letters but didn't give us any clue as to that how to identify letters.
 Maybe they did it purposely, so we can figure it out.
 I had a friend who banged his head in the wall for days to figure it out.
 He did give me some clues such as that use `Asci` table somehow, and that is how I thought I was going to do it as well.

 But..
 I found a more simpler approach, just use the `.alpha()` function.
-Well this is fairly simple in python but in `C` , things were different.
-Python abstracts tons of lower level detail but `C` doesn't do that, you have much more control and that is the thing I like about `C`.
+Well, this is fairly simple in Python but in `C` , things were different.
+Python abstracts tons of lower-level detail but `C` doesn't do that, you have much more control and that is the thing I like about `C`.
 Anyway, I am drifting away from the topic again.
 Let me show you a tiny piece of code of this problem set that I wrote in `C`

 ```C